Subject Leader: Mrs Blackburn

 We believe a love of and appreciation of music gained in childhood lasts a lifetime and that making music with others is a social, joyful and spiritual experience.
 We therefore, encourage children to understand and create music but above all, to find enjoyment within this particular curriculum area.

 Children are encouraged to express themselves in creative ways.
 Drama and Music workshops are often used to support work in Literacy.
 Our school productions are memorable moments of the school year.
 Each year group has the opportunity to perform in these with: Nativity in EYFS and KS1; a Spring performance for Years 3 and 4 and the Summer musical for Years 5 and 6.
+We also have regular Musical concerts to showcase our music ensemble and choir.
 The essentials of performing to an audience are showcased in these performances and it is always wonderful to watch the children’s musical development during the rehearsals.
-Music links to many other subjects and is often used in teaching of History, English, MFL, Geography, Maths and Art.

 We also allow opportunities for children who wish to learn a musical instrument and have visiting peripatetic music teachers who come on site to teach piano, violin, guitar etc. They can choose individual or group lessons, which allow more children to access specialist teaching.

 The impact of this Music curriculum will lead to good progress over time across key stages relative to a child’s individual starting point and their progression of skills.
-Our Music curriculum will hopefully foster a love and increasing enthusiasm for the subject amongst our children, and a potential for life- long musical study.
+Our Music curriculum will foster a love and increasing enthusiasm for the subject amongst our children, and a potential for life-long musical study.

 BBC Ten Pieces – An excellent resource bank for listening and appraising activities.